ntorga/clean-ddd-full-stack-go-poc/README.md

 # Full Stack Go with Clean Architecture and DDD: A Proof of Concept

 ## Introduction

 > The center of your application is not the database.
 Nor is it one or more of the frameworks you may be using. **The center of your application is the use cases of your application** - _Unclebob_ ([source](https://blog.8thlight.com/uncle-bob/2012/05/15/NODB.html "NODB"))

 This project builds upon the principles demonstrated in the [PHP version](https://github.com/ntorga/clean-ddd-php-poc-contacts) of our Clean Architecture and Domain-Driven Design (DDD) Proof of Concept (PoC).
 Before diving into this Go implementation, we recommend familiarizing yourself with the PHP version to grasp the foundational concepts that drive this project.

 ![Architecture](./architecture.jpg)

+## Disclaimer

+This project is **NOT** intended for a production environment.
+It is a **proof of concept** (PoC) that does not meet traditional requirements in terms of availability nor scalability.

+**Not all concepts mentioned here were followed to the letter**.
+The idea is to comply with the [SOLID principles](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) as much as possible, with a few exceptions to simplify the code.

 ## Objective

 The primary aim with this Go-based PoC is to demonstrate how Clean Architecture and DDD principles can be effectively implemented in a full stack Go project.
-However, I wanted to do things a bit differently this time around.

-The PHP version of the PoC was a simple REST JSON API application using files.
-In this version, we also have:
+However, you'll also find a few additional features that were not present in the PHP version:

 - **Database**: Data needs to be in an actual database.
-SQLite was chosen for its simplicity.
+SQLite was chosen for its simplicity;
-- **CLI**: A command-line interface (CLI) to interact with the application.
+- **CLI**: A command-line interface (CLI) to interact with the application;
-- **Server Side Rendering (SSR)**: Real DOM from the server side with reactivity, but without a framework such as Next.js (React) or Nuxt.js (Vue) AND without having to create endpoints for HTML fragments.
+- **Front-end**: A server side rendered (SSR) HTML application with reactivity, but without a framework such as Next.js (React) or Nuxt.js (Vue);
+- **Hot Reload**: The browser will reload automatically when changes are made to the application thanks to `air`, `xdotool` and `tmux`.

 ## Technologies

 - Go
 - Echo
 - Cobra